What is an ORCA Grant?

 BYU's Office of Research & Creative Activities (ORCA) offers $1,500 grants to help undergraduate students work with faculty in a one-on-one mentoring setting.
 Grants are only awarded annually and proposals for the 2014-2015 academic year are due Thursday, October 30, 2014 at 11:59 PM MST.

-Students may use his or her ORCA Grant to reimburse time, supplies, and/or other expenses involved with conducting an academic project.
-Students may either design his or her own project or work on a professor's ongoing research.
+Students may use an ORCA Grant to reimburse time, supplies, and/or other expenses involved with conducting an academic project.
+Students may either design their own project or work on a professor's ongoing research.
 All students must work with a mentor.

 What do I have to do if I get a grant?

-ORCA recipients must work with a faculty mentor and complete his or her proposed project by December 2014 and submit a two-page final report.
+ORCA recipients must work with a faculty mentor and complete their proposed project by December 2014 and submit a two-page final report.

 What kind of project can I do?